Sign In Forgot Password

 Purchase a Memorial Plaque as a dedication to your loved one.

 As part of the Jewish life cycle, we venerate those who have imbued our lives with meaning and purpose.
 When our loved ones pass away, we respect their memories by calling together a congregation, offering a memorial service and eulogies on their behalf, standing by the mourners, and helping them move toward the resolution of their grief.
 Our funerals and memorial services offer solace to the bereaved, and provide our community with a comforting transition to a new era in their lives.
 Madison has a number of different burial options for members of the Jewish community, and, through Temple Beth El, its members can avail themselves of public or private funerals, shivah minyans, and memorial services for their loved ones.
-For more information, please contact Rabbi Biatch.
+For more information, please contact Rabbi Prosnit.